 The Nahm Building

 Location.
 36° 59.608′ N, 86° 26.46′ W. Marker is in Bowling Green, Kentucky, in Warren County.
 Marker is on 422 E. Main Street.
-Touch for map.
-Marker is on the side of the Nahm Building (that is next to the theater, and alley way).
+Marker is on the side of the Nahm Building (that is next to the theater, Touch for map.
 Marker is in this post office area: Bowling Green KY 42101, United States of America.
 Touch for directions.

 Categories. • Industry & Commerce •

 Credits.
 This page was last revised on September 10, 2019.
-This page originally submitted on September 26, 2011, by Sandra Hughes of Killen, Usa.
+This page originally submitted on September 26, 2011, by Sandra Hughes of Killen, Alabama, USA.
 This page has been viewed 458 times since then and 34 times this year.
-Photos: 1, 2, 3. submitted on September 26, 2011, by Sandra Hughes of Killen, Usa. • Bill Pfingsten was the editor who published this page.
+Photos: 1, 2, 3. submitted on September 26, 2011, by Sandra Hughes of Killen, Alabama, USA.
+4. submitted on September 5, 2019, by Tom Bosse of Jefferson City, Tennessee. • Bill Pfingsten was the editor who published this page.